JohnAugustineMcCain/Trivalent/README.md

 ## Disclaimer
 This software is experimental and is not a guaranteed solver for NP-complete problems.
 Use it at your own risk.
-## License
-This work is licensed under the Creative Commons Attribution–NonCommercial 4.0 International License (CC BY-NC 4.0).
-You may not use the material for commercial purposes without my permission.
-See the LICENSE file for full legal text.